Jobin-Nelson/learn/Java/basics.md

 - **HashMap**: has key value pairs, much like dictionaries in python
 - **Hashtree**: like hashmap but sorted
 - **LinkedHashmap**: stores the values as linked list

+### Abstract class
+The whole point of abstraction is to hide information and show limited info.
+It is useful when multiple lines of code are being shared by other classes.
+Does not support multiple inheritance

+### Interfaces class
+interfaces defines the specification of how a class would behave.
+It only contains constants, method declaration, default methods, static methods and nested types.
+Used when there is no lines of code being shared across classes but still has some relation among classes.
+It also supports multiple inheritance